danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 CREATE TABLE dbo.WorkitemQueryTag (
     TagKey                  INT                  NOT NULL, --PK
     TagPath                 VARCHAR(64)          NOT NULL,
-    TagVR                   VARCHAR(2)           NOT NULL,
+    TagVR                   VARCHAR(2)           NOT NULL ) WITH (DATA_COMPRESSION = PAGE)

-    QueryStatus             TINYINT              DEFAULT 1 NOT NULL, ) WITH (DATA_COMPRESSION = PAGE)
+-- WorkItemQueryTag table in future can contain QueryStatus if needed to know whether an indexed tag is querable or not.

 -- This table will be used both for Image instances and Workitem instances.
 CREATE TABLE dbo.ExtendedQueryTagLong (